hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/environment.md

 # HPC Workspace Data and Software Tools

-!!! attention "under Construction"
-    Workspaces are still in testing phase and not publicly available yet.
-    This is preliminary information.
-    Detailed information will follow soon.

 ## Description
-The Workspace module provide support for user-friendly file system access, custom software stacks in HPC Workspaces, and SLURM accounting.
+HPC Workspace module provides support for user-friendly file system access, custom software stacks in HPC Workspaces, and SLURM accounting.
+The module can also be used to set up HOME for a custom software stack.

 ## Workspace module
-The Workspace module adjust the environment to work in a specific Workspace.
+The Workspace module adjust the environment to work in a specific HPC Workspace.
 ```
-module load workspace
+module load Workspace
 ```
 sets the following environment variables ([Shortcuts](#shortcuts)) and [Software stacks](#software-stacks)

 There are the following possibilities:

 - you belong to **no** Workspace: load `module load Workspace/home` to use your software stack in your HOME directory
-- you belong to **one** Workspace: this one gets loaded when `module load Workspace`
+- you belong to **one** Workspace: this Workspace gets loaded when `module load Workspace`
-- you belong to multiple Workspaces: you need to specify one.
-The module presents you the options, e.g.
+- you belong to multiple Workspaces: you need to specify the Workspace to load using the variable `$HPC_WORKSPACE`.
+The module presents the possible options, e.g.:
     ```
     $ module load Workspace
     Workspaces are available: